 - Sensitivity: Since powerful ingredients are used (and possibly lights), teeth may be sensitive after these procedures.

-- Expensive: In-office whitening costs $500–$1000 per session, and the average falls around $650.
+- Expensive: In-office whitening typically costs $500–$1,000 per session, and the average falls around $650.

-If you want fast, long lasting results and you don’t mind a premium price tag, professional whitening may be worth considering.
+If you want fast, long-lasting results and you don’t mind a premium price tag, professional whitening may be worth considering.
 To get a better sense of the landscape of professional whitening, check out our comprehensive review.

 Final Thoughts

-All of the whitening methods we’ve featured in this piece are safe and effective ways to brighten your smile.
+All the whitening methods we’ve featured in this piece are regarded as safe and effective ways to brighten your smile.
 All you need to do is determine which option best suits your unique needs.
 Whether you want to spring for a flashy Hollywood grin, brighten your smile for an important occasion, or incorporate affordable maintenance to your regular oral care routine, there’s a whitening system out there for you.

 Frequently Asked Questions